lenaqr/notes-old/content/log/2020-01-06-eigenvectors.md

 If the $j$-th axis is parallel to $v$, then it's like looking at a pancake head-on: the area of the projection is the area of the whole ellipse.
 But if the $j$-th axis is perpendicular to $v$, then it's like looking at a pancake sideways: the area of the projection is zero.

-In general we have a linear combination of these two cases, so we can figure out the component of $v$ that is along the $j$-th axis by taking the ratio of projected area to total area.
+In general we have a linear combination of these two cases, so we can figure out the component of $v$ that is along the $j$-th axis by taking the ratio of the projection's area to the ellipse's area.
 And that's effectively what the eigenvectors-from-eigenvalues formula does.

 (This geometric interpretation only works with the largest eigenvalue, because variances and areas have to be positive, but the math works out regardless.)